Our Health Program

 An impaired medical practitioner or medical student is usually the concern of the Council’s Health Program.

-The Council's approach to an impaired practitioner will depend on the nature of the illness, the degree of insight displayed, any existing treatment program, and most importantly, any perceived risk to patients and others if the doctor continues to practise.
+The Council's approach to an impaired practitioner will depend on the nature of the illness, the degree of insight displayed, any existing treatment program, and most importantly, any perceived risk to patients and others if the practitioner continues to practise.

 Similar considerations apply to students who may have contact with the public in the course of their clinical training.